UmberBn/Consulta_CEP/README.md

-# Um Website que retorna as informações de um CEP
+# Site to view zip code data
-a website that returns the zip code entered by the user, created using bootstrap / Jquery.
+a website that returns the zip code through a table, the zip code is entered by the user, created using boostrap / Jquery.